-Before trying to identify your target audience, first think about your product or service.
-What makes it unique, what problem does it solve, and is it fulfilling a market need?
-Review all of the features your service offers, write them down, and then list the corresponding benefits that each feature provides.
-This self-analysis will help provide a foundational outline for the types of people likely to use your product or service.
+Before trying to identify your target audience, first think about the services you offer.
+What makes them unique, what problem do they solve, and are they fulfilling a market need?
+Review your unique skills, write them down, and then list the corresponding benefits that someone could receive from each one of your skills.
+This self-analysis will help provide a foundational outline for the types of people likely to benefit from your services.

 Take a look at your current and past clients.
 List each client’s demographics, including age, industry, profession, gender, and geographic region.
-You can also include psychographics such as client values, interests, lifestyle and behavior.
-Compare these lists, and take careful note of similarities or patterns that emerge; you may find that your service appeals to a specific demographic or subset of consumers.
+You can also include psychographics such as client values, interests, lifestyle, and behavior.
+Compare these lists and take careful note of similarities or patterns that emerge; you may find that your services appeal to a specific demographic or subset of consumers.
 This analysis can help to further define your target market.
-Be sure to identify your top clients and take note of why they are using your product or service and what initially drove them to you.
+Be sure to identify your top clients and take note of why they are using your services and what initially drove them to you.
 This is key insight that you can utilize in future marketing efforts.

 Once you’ve gone through these steps, think back on the audience you’ve defined.
 Does your target clientele make sense?
-Are there enough people to fulfill a need for your product or service, and can they afford what you are thinking of charging?
-As you continue to build out your target audience, research online to see others in your industry are doing, look at blogs and forums where your audience may be sharing their opinions, and consider reaching out to current clients for feedback.
-Remember, while accurately and thoroughly defining your target audience takes time, it is well worth the effort to create a strong foundation to build your business from.
+Are there enough people to fulfill a need for your services, and can they afford what you are thinking of charging?
+As you continue to build out your target audience, research online to see what others in your industry are doing, look at blogs and forums where your audience may be sharing their opinions, and consider reaching out to current clients for feedback.
+Remember, while accurately and thoroughly defining your target audience takes time, it is well worth the effort to create a strong foundation to build your business on.